i-maslennikov/nuclear-river-validation-rules/docs/en/design-overview/replication-design.md

 On the _primary_ stage you have a set of events from the [source system][terms] that needed to be processed.
 Based on your knowledge about business cases that executed in a source system, you can distinguish events that you're interested in for particular bounded context.
 All other events can be safely skipped.

-The main goal at _primary_ stage is to sync [facts storage][terms] with storage of the source system.
+The _primary_ stage has two goals:
+* sync [facts storage][terms] with storage of the source system
+* send commands to a next stage

 So, processing of input events leads to changes in facts storage, but not only.
-At this stage we also need to generate commands to be executed on the next stage.
+At this stage we also need to generate commands to be executed on a next stage.

 Now it's time to deep dive into implementation detais.
 Let's see what we need to do to customize the _primary_ stage to support a new bounded context.
 We assume that the domain analysis is already carried out.